mahuti/Emitter-Plugin/README.md

 # Emitter Plugin

-The Emitter plugin for AttractMode workds with LEDSpicer to change your lighting configuration based on your currently selected ROM in AttractMode.
+The Emitter plugin for AttractMode works with LEDSpicer to change your lighting configuration based on your currently selected ROM in AttractMode.

 ## Installation